Mescaline Addiction and Abuse

 Get Help With Mescaline and Peyote Abuse Today

 Mescaline is neither safe nor legal.
 Even though the drug may not be addictive, long-term mescaline and peyote abuse may overtake a person’s life and cause them to experiment with other drugs which carry greater risks for addiction and overdose.
-If you or someone you know is using mescaline or peyote, contact a dedicated treatment professional today more information on how to get help.
+If you or someone you know is using mescaline or peyote, contact a dedicated treatment professional today for more information on how to get help.

 Get help today